Ridhi-215/cleanbronx-map-claim-clean/README.md

 ## 💡 Inspiration

-This project was built for a **social impact hackathon**.
+We were inspired by the real-world problem of unreported or ignored trash spots in urban areas.

-We were inspired by the problem of unreported or ignored trash in local neighborhoods.
-With CleanBronx, we aimed to create a **fun, rewarding, and impactful** platform for volunteers to take initiative in their communities.
+Our solution lets **users report trash**, and **volunteers claim and clean** them — creating a community-driven feedback loop for cleaner cities.

 ---